 “We were lacking a little bit of the background technical skills that users need to develop, and we didn’t have a good way to issue that training,” Ball explained.
 “We had an in-house [learning management system] that we’d been using, and it wasn’t accomplishing what we wanted.”

 BlueScope’s need for improved technical training became more apparent as the company took on more complicated construction projects.

 “We were running into some possible quality issues, so we looked at improving our technical training,” Ball said.
 “The issue with that is a lot of it wasn’t necessarily developed already, so we had to develop the content.
 And then we needed a reliable way to deploy it and track its use.”

 While BlueScope’s in-house learning management system worked for corporate compliance training, Ball and his team began researching other options when it became apparent that their current system couldn’t support the type of training and tracking capabilities the company required.

-Ball first met with the Eagle Point Software’s Pinnacle Series team and learned more about their AEC e-learning platform at a conference in 2018.
+Ball first met with Eagle Point Software and learned more about the Pinnacle Series learning management system at a conference in 2018.
 After taking his findings back to BlueScope and going through a vetting process, the company “decided that it was the right direction for us to go in.”